Hayes scores 2, Flyers top Sharks 4-2 for 4th straight win

+”We are going to have some good games to see how good we are,” Flyers coach Alain Vigneault said.

 The next two weeks are pivotal for the Flyers — four straight against Metropolitan Division teams, and then three more against Eastern Conference teams that could determine if the Flyers can truly make a push up the standings.
 The Flyers missed the playoffs last season and haven’t reached the second round since 2012.
-Under first-year coach Alain Vigneault, the Flyers got hot in the second half and made a pair of trade deadline deals to bolster their depth.
+In Vigneault’s first season in Philly, the Flyers got hot in the second half and made a pair of trade deadline deals to bolster their depth.
 Derek Grant and Nate Thompson, a pair of veteran centers, made their Philadelphia debuts.

+”Seems like they’re having a lot of fun,” Thompson said. ”It’s fun to be a part of.
+We just need to keep it going, but it’s a good time.”

 Vigneault also won his 684th game, tying Pat Quinn for 10th on the NHL career list.

+”I knew my hands weren’t gonna be great,” he said. ”I figured it’s been a rough couple days.”

+Indeed, with San Jose’s season going nowhere, the Sharks traded forwards Patrick Marleau to the Pittsburgh Penguins and Barclay Goodrow to the Tampa Bay Lightning at the deadline.

-Hayes scored twice for the Flyers to send them on the way toward their fourth, four-game winning streak of the season.
+Hayes also had an assist for the Flyers to send them on the way toward their fourth, four-game winning streak of the season.
 The Flyers have gone goal crazy of late, scoring three or more goals in nine straight games and 14 of 15 to move into the top 10 of the league in goals-per-game.

 They wasted little time when Aube-Kubel beat Aaron Dell on the power play just 1:32 into the game for the lead.
 Joel Kellman tied it 1-all midway through the first.